Sensing Integrated DFT-Spread OFDM Waveform and Deep Learning-powered Receiver Design for Terahertz Integrated Sensing and Communication Systems: Introduction

 Meanwhile, along with the trend towards higher frequencies, 6G wireless communication systems envisage integrating communication and sensing to achieve a promising blueprint, i.e., all things are sensing, connected, and intelligent~\cite{zhang20196g}.
 It is expected that the same system can simultaneously transmit a message and sense the environment by radio signal.
 Intuitively, the integration of communication and sensing can enhance spectrum efficiency and reduce hardware costs~\cite{zhang2021enabling}.
 Moreover, when the signal processing modules and the information of the surrounding environment are shared among communication and sensing, their performance can be mutually enhanced.
 Therefore, by realizing Tbps links and millimeter-level sensing accuracy, the \textit{THz integrated sensing and communication (ISAC)} is envisioned to guarantee high quality-of-experience (QoE) for various services and applications, such as autonomous driving in vehicle networks, wireless virtual reality (VR), and THz Internet-of-Things (Tera-IoT)~\cite{rappaport2019wireless}.
 In addition, the THz ISAC can provide diverse sensing services, including sensing, localization, imaging and spectrogram~\cite{sarieddeen2020THz}.

 Despite the great promise of the THz ISAC, stringent challenges are encountered as a result of the distinctive features of THz wave propagation and devices.
 First, from the spectrum perspective, as the free-space propagation loss increases quadratically with frequency, it becomes much stronger in the THz band than in the microwave band.
 In this case, directional antennas are used to provide high gains and compensate for the severe path loss, which reduce the delay spread and increase the coherence bandwidth of the THz channel~\cite{Han2015multi-ray}.
 Second, the reflection and scattering losses of the THz ray depend on the angle of incidence and usually result in a strong power loss of a non-line-of-sight (NLoS) path, as well as the decrease of the number of the dominant rays with non-negligible power~\cite{wu2020interference}, which can cause a varying delay spread.
-Third, from the transceiver perspective, with the increase in the carrier frequency at the wireless communication transceivers, the overall system performance becomes substantially sensitive to radio frequency (RF) analog front-end impairments.
+Third, along with the increase of carrier frequencies, the Doppler shift, which is proportional to the carrier frequency, becomes larger and thus causes stronger Doppler effects.
+Fourth, from the transceiver perspective, with the increase in the carrier frequency at the wireless communication transceivers, the overall system performance becomes substantially sensitive to radio frequency (RF) analog front-end impairments.
 In particular, the power amplifier (PA) efficiency of transmitters in the THz band is more sensitive to the peak-to-average power ratio (PAPR) of the transmit signal, since the saturated output power of PA rapidly decreases as the carrier frequency increases~\cite{wang2020pa}.
 In order to maximize the transmit power and power efficiency, lower PAPR is required to provide higher coverage and promote energy-efficient THz communications.
 Fourth, there exist phase noise (PN) effects in the local oscillator during the up-conversion and down-conversion of the THz transceivers.
 Since the PN increases by 6 dB for every doubling of the carrier frequency~\cite{dahlman5g}, it becomes significant to consider the increased PN distortion effect on the THz communications.
+THz ISAC systems need to be well designed in terms of the aforementioned challenges, even at the low-THz spectrum.
+Microwave and millimeter-wave (mmWave) systems are not designed to fully consider all of these challenges and do not work well at the THz spectrum.